Real Estate · Triplexes

 Your operation

 Three units is where dwelling programs start thinning out.
-Personal-lines carriers set their own unit-count limits for DP forms.
+Personal-lines insurers set their own unit-count limits for DP forms.
 Some stop at one or two units.
 Others write up to four but apply stricter criteria as the count climbs.
 A triplex sits near the top of that range.
-When a carrier trims its dwelling appetite, three-unit buildings are often among the first to go.
+When an insurer trims its dwelling eligibility, three-unit buildings are often among the first to go.

 That's a structural feature of where the property sits, not a judgment on how you run it.